Shoulder Pain Physiotherapy in Bristol

 PERFORM

-Once symptoms settle, we progress toward:
+Once symptoms settle, I progress toward:

 Overhead strength